-Keto Bread Saves The Day
+Keto Seeded Bread

 Having eggs on toast….
 Without the toast… just sucks!
 So having bread for the occasional times when needed is a real blessing.

 Make sure when you make this low carb bread, that you place baking paper in the tray whilst baking.
 The first time I did this, was without baking paper.
 Trust me, this is not what you want to be scraping out of the tin.
-Low carb bread recipes can be quite tricky to remove from a baking tin.
+Low carb bread recipes can be quite tricky to remove from the baking tin.

 Kerrygold butter is the best butter to use, but here in Australia, Kerrygold can be expensive.
-Westgold butter is a great alternative and tastes great in the keto bread.
-You can use anything, but make sure its grass-fed.

 If you want to know more about what different types of butter are best for what, you can read my guide on butter for some clarification.

-Makes 16 Slices – Serving Size is 2 Slices.
+Makes 16 Slices

 If you’re looking for ideas on what to make with this bread, I made a steak sandwich with this bread.
-Its super delicious toasted as well!
+It’s super delicious toasted as well!

-If you really love this recipe, or find one of the photos drool worthy, then share it with your friends.
+If you really love this recipe or find one of the photos drool-worthy, then share it with your friends.

 Friends don’t let friends eat carbs!